Privacy Policy

 Halora is rated 4+ in the App Store.
 The App is suitable for general audiences and does not contain content directed at children.

-We do not knowingly collect personal information from anyone, including children under the age of 16 (or the applicable age in your jurisdiction).
-Because Halora does not require an account and does not collect personal data, we have no means of identifying minors.
+We do not knowingly collect personal information from children under the age of 16 (or the applicable age in your jurisdiction).
+Because Halora can be used fully without an account, most users provide no personal data at all.

 In-app purchases require either the user's Apple ID password or a parent's approval through Apple's Family Sharing and Ask to Buy features.
 Parents are encouraged to use Apple's parental control and Screen Time settings to manage in-app purchases on a child's device.